MarjoleinAardewijn/web-design-1920/README.md

 ### First User Test

 For my first user test I made a prototype where I redesigned the date picker so that he could set the date using the up and down `arrow` keys and go to the next input field using the `/` key and to the previous input field using the keys `Shift` + `/`.
-I chose these keybindings, because they are on the right side of the keyboard and are next to each other so therefor he wouldn't have to move him hand very far.
+I chose these key bindings, because they are on the right side of the keyboard and are next to each other so therefor he wouldn't have to move his hand very far.

 I chose to make the input field extra large, because I saw during the first meeting that I sometimes still uses his mouse to select an input field.
 So I wanted to test if bigger input field would be easier for him to use.